Quantum-Accelerators/quacc/docs/src/install/advanced/fireworks.md

 ### QAdapter

 Assuming you plan to use a queuing system for your compute jobs, you will need to make a `my_qadapter.yaml` file.
 For this, you will need to follow the instructions in the [FireWorks documentation](https://materialsproject.github.io/fireworks/qadapter_programming.html) for your specific job scheduling system.
-An example `my_qadapter.yaml` file is shown below for SLURM.
+An example `my_qadapter.yaml` file is shown below for Slurm.

 ```yaml
 _fw_name: CommonAdapter